davefowler/baked/src/starter/pages/blog/customization.md

 template: blog
 author: <your name>
 tags: [tutorial, customization]
-excerpt: Learn how to customize your AbsurdSite with templates and styles.
+excerpt: Learn how to customize your Baked Site with templates and styles.
 ---

 # Customizing Your Site

-AbsurdSite is designed to be easily customizable.
+Baked Site Generator is designed to be easily customizable.
 Here's how to make it your own.

 ## Templates